donnywarren/js-functions-loops-logic-lab/README.md

 ## D&D Dice Roll
-You're playing Dungeons and Dragons, but you accidentally dropped your 20 sided dice underneath the couch before the final battle, and there's a tangled, sticky mess of Cheeto dust, maple syrup (don't ask), and cat hair down there, so there's no way you're picking that thing up.
+You're playing Dungeons and Dragons, but you accidentally dropped your 20-sided die underneath the couch before the final battle, and there's a tangled, sticky mess of Cheeto dust, maple syrup (don't ask), and cat hair down there, so there's no way you're picking that thing up.

-No worries, you can just go with the next best solution: writing a program in JavaScript that can figure out your attack rolls for you!
+No worries!
+You can just go with the next best solution: writing a program in JavaScript that can figure out your attack rolls for you!

 - In your `js-practice` folder, `touch` a file called `dungeons.js`.
 - In your `index.html` file, change the `src` or the JavaScript to `dungeons.js`.